jonwang1026/macOS-strix-B450i/README.md

 # macOS-strix-B450i
 ![](ignore/desktop.png)
-## EFI for Opencore 0.6.3
+## This EFI is for Opencore 0.6.3
-    may not work with newer versions of opencore!!
+    May not work with newer versions of opencore!!

 ## Worked on:
     -Catalina 10.15.4 → Catalina 10.15.7

     -HAVE NOT USED ON BIGSUR!!